-A Message From Our Director of Admissions
+A Message from Our Director of Admissions

 I know firsthand how important it is to select the right school for your entire family.
-Our admissions process is personal and provides you with access to our school community so that you will walk away with a clear picture and be able to make a well-informed decision about your child’s educational journey.
+Our admissions process is personal and provides you with access to our program and school community so that you will be able to make a well-informed decision about your child’s educational journey.
 I encourage you to bring your spirit of inquiry to the admissions process.

 Director of Admissions and Marketing

 A student who enters Seven Arrows as a kindergartner is embarking on an education that extends far beyond traditional education practices.
 We believe that education is a personal journey that should stimulate all the senses of an intrepid young student.
 Our goal has always been to create an ongoing connection between students and the world outside our classrooms.
 Rich experiences—such as local hikes, coastal ecological and agricultural expeditions, visits to Joshua Tree and Yosemite, and much more—plant lifelong seeds in our students.
 Our academic program is grounded in brain research, child development, and the latest and best pedagogical practices.

 Sixth-graders leave our school as critical thinkers and inspired, compassionate leaders.
 Our creative and globally conscious students are sought after by the most selective educational institutions in Los Angeles.
 In fact, 95% of our students enroll at their first-choice middle school.